attivio/aie-maven/README.md

 AIE Maven Repository
 ====================

-This project provides maven POMs and scripts that installs artifacts distributed with the AIE installation into your (private) maven repository.
+This project provides maven POMs and scripts that install artifacts from your AIE installation into your (private) maven repository, thereby allowing you to use maven for build automation of your AIE-related projects.
-We also provide sample mavenized projects.
+We also provide sample mavenized AIE projects.

 Installation to the local repository
 ------------------------------------